 The best part?
 It’s so easy and affordable to make.
 Besides being incredibly tasty and nutritious, this yellow rice recipe yields 5 servings for only $3.00!
 You can’t beat that.

 If you’ve been following the blog, you’ll see I’m a brown rice lover!
-Pair this delicious yellow rice with your favorite stew, curry, or veggie burgers.
+Pair this delicious yellow rice with your favorite stew, curry, stuffed peppers, or veggie burgers.
 You can also make it a healthy balanced meal by simply adding any type of plant-based protein, like baked tofu or beans.
 Just like other variations like Spanish yellow rice or Mexican yellow rice.

 Yield: 5 servings